-WARNING: Before starting any cutting operation, clamp or bolt your compound miter saw to a workbench.
+WARNING: Before starting any cutting operation, clamp, bolt or nail your compound miter saw to a workbench.
 Never operate your miter saw on the floor or in a crouched position.
 Failure to heed this warning can result in serious personal injury.